n0rthface43/Ball/_posts/2024-12-07-Expected-threat.md

 In center midfield we see many players scoring high for both passes and carries.
 Baumgartner (Switzerland) stands out with extrordinary high xT from passes, and Bruno for carries.
 The numbers are even more impressive for players who reached the final stages of the tournament (like Pedri, Olmo and Simons), who managed to deliver high xT numbers for more games.

 ### Summing up: Advantages and limitations
-As I have shown in this article, xT is all about assigning a value to each location on the pitch, and finding the difference between the start and end location after moving the ball.
-This value difference is the expected threat, which tells us if the moving action increased or decreased the chance of scoring a goal.
+As I have shown in this article, xT is all about assigning a value to the ball movement, based on difference in probabilities for scoring goals from each areas on the pitch.
+This difference in probabilties is the expected threat, which tells us if the moving action increased or decreased the chance of scoring a goal.
 This way, even a pass on your own half can be measured as valuable, which in my opinion is one of the great properties that xT contains: xT measures ball movements that are not shots or goals (shots is less than 1% of the events).
 Another property, is that xT is quite simple both to implement and understand, and it can provide useful information about teams and players.
 One limitation with xT, however, is that it only uses the location of the ball, and does not take other factors into account (i.e. position of opponents and teammates, type of pass, pressure, passage of play, etc.) That is where an action based model like on-ball-value or other possession value models come into play and can add valuable context.
 More of that in a later article.

 Sources: